DoNOF/DoNOF-Documentation/docs/input.rst

 Alternatively, we have also implemented the LBFGS algorithm written by J. Nocedal (see http://users.iems.northwestern.edu/~nocedal/lbfgs.html).
 This method is activated by setting ICGMETHOD = 3.
 In our experience, LBFGS works fine for occupation optimization, whereas it must be employed carefully for geometry optimization.

-Finally, if you have the NAG library installed, you can use the corresponding surboutines to perform optimizations by setting ICGMETHOD = 2.
+Finally, if you have the NAG library installed, you can use the corresponding subroutines to perform optimizations by setting ICGMETHOD = 2.

 Geometry Optimization
 ^^^^^^^^^^^^^^^^^^^^^